mothur/mothur.github.io/_wiki/rename.file.md

 redirect_from: '/wiki/Rename.file.html'
 ---
-The **rename.file** command allows you to **rename.file** from within mothur.
-Mothur will update the current files saved by mothur as well.
+The **rename.file** command allows you to **rename.file** from within mothur. mothur will update the current files saved by mothur as well.

 ## Default Settings